Mammoth Hot Springs and the North

 Go on a Driving Tour

-There are three side drives in this region.
-All of them are open only during the summer season, with Blacktail Plateau Drive opening the latest due to being in a bear management area.
-The first, the Old Gardiner Road, is an old, unpaved, one-way road going from Mammoth Hot Springs to Gardiner, Montana.
+There are two side drives in this region.
+Both of them are open only during the summer season, with Blacktail Plateau Drive opening the latest due to being in a bear management area.

 Upper Terrace Drive is a short, one-mile (1.6-km) loop drive with a few parking areas along the way.
 The drive leads you to views of the Main Terraces of Mammoth Hot Springs, views of Fort Yellowstone and the Gardner River, and right up to hydrothermal features like Orange Spring Mound.